 We do pride ourselves on providing a highly responsive service, communication is everything in this job.
 We work from a large panel of well-known high street banks and building Societies to ensure our clients get the best deal available to them but we also work with smaller, more specialist Lenders too for when we come across clients who don’t “tick all the boxes”.

-As a trusted Mortgage Broker in Grimsby, we carry out a fact find to verify your needs before recommending you with a mortgage deal.
-After a Mortgage Advisor in Grimsby has evaluated your situation, they will perform a credit check on you, this is required for an agreement in principle.
-Then after you have provided all of the relevant documentation and a valuation of the property has been carried out, a formal mortgage offer can be issued.
+The process of a trusted Mortgage Broker in Grimsby starts by conducting a fact find to support your needs before recommending a mortgage deal.
+When a Mortgage Advisor has evaluated your situation, they will carry out a credit check on you, this is needed for an agreement in principle.
+A formal mortgage offer can be provided when you have evidenced all of the relevant documentation and a valuation of the property has been completed.

-Yes, you can get a second mortgage.
-Whether this is for debt consolidation or home improvements, this is possible.
-It is also possible to take out a second mortgage on a second property but only if it is own use, the use of a family member, a holiday home or a Buy to Let.
+You can get a second mortgage even if this is for debt consolidation or home improvements.
+You may have the choice to take out a second mortgage on a second property for your own use or a family member’s use, a holiday home or a Buy To Let.

-To buy a property, the minimum deposit that you will need with high street lenders is usually 5%.
-This percentage can be higher if you have previous credit problems.
+The minimum deposit that you will need to buy a property with high street lenders is usually 5%.
+If you have previous credit problems, this percentage can be higher.

-Yes, however, you must submit at least one years’ accounts.
-Most lenders use your salary + dividend to calculate the maximum mortgage, whereas other lenders could base it of your net profit.
+If you are self employed, you can still get a mortgage however you must provide at least one years’ accounts.
+To calculate the maximum mortgage, the majority of lenders would use your salary + dividend, whilst other lenders could base it of your net profit.

 If you are an employee, you will need to provide three payslips to prove your income.
 If you are self employed, you will have to prove for the latest 2 years’ accounts.
 Along with this, you must produce proof of ID, address and 3 months’ bank statements.